This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 Use the opening to turn the bin right side out.

-You can also top stitch the corners as well as the long edges along the bottom.
+You can also top stitch the corners and the long edges along the bottom.
 This will give you a more finished basket.
 You can see this in the image below.
-The bin on the left is only topstitched on the top while the one on the right has been topstitched on all four corners as well as the long edges along the bottom.

-Change up the labels on the front to match whatever you need to store and make these for any room in your home.
+You can change the labels on the front to match whatever you need to store and make these for any room in your home.

 The Cricut Maker makes cutting fabric so easy!
 It is simple to cut all of the pattern pieces you need for projects like this one.